 This also why the current ProWein Business Report 2022 polled merchants from 16 different counties on the market opportunities and sales potential of the no-low wine category for the first time.
 This means, it is the internationally most comprehensive report on this innovative and high-growth product category, which benefits especially from consumers’ increasing health consciousness.
 The results give merchants and producers valuable hints as to which types of no-low wines are in demand in which countries and where merchants are particularly interested in listing new no-low products.

-In order to gauge the relative sales opportunities of the various wine types, in November 2022 almost 1,150 wine merchants, importers, distributors, restaurateurs and hoteliers were asked which products they felt would be in demand in 2023.
+Product trends In order to gauge the relative sales opportunities of the various wine types, in November 2022 almost 1,150 wine merchants, importers, distributors, restaurateurs and hoteliers were asked which products they felt would be in demand in 2023.
 The list of trending products is clearly headed by sparkling wines, Champagne, Cava and Prosecco, which already posted very good market successes over the past few years.
 This year ProWein again offered a focal area in this trend segment with the successful Champagne Lounge.

 Low-alcohol or dealcoholised wines are viewed as trending products by one third of the wine trade.
 Merchants overall see better opportunities for low-alcohol wine than for no-alcohol wines.
 Apart from this global trend, there are strong regional differences between countries.